India-Canada Bilateral Brief Bilateral Relations

 Brief on India-Canada Bilateral Relations

-India-Canada bilateral ties are underpinned by shared values of democracy, pluralism, expanding economic engagement and long-standing people-to-people ties.
+India-Canada bilateral ties are underpinned by shared values of democracy, cultural diversity, expanding economic engagement and long-standing people-to-people ties.

-1. Canadian Prime Minister Justin Trudeau made a statement in the House of Commons of Canada (also by Canadian Foreign Minister Mélanie Joly later) on September 18, 2023 which were rejected by India on September 19.
+2. Canadian Prime Minister Justin Trudeau made a statement in the House of Commons of Canada (later also by Canadian Foreign Minister Mélanie Joly) on September 18, 2023 which were rejected by India on September 19.
 On September 20, an advisory for Indian nationals and Indian students in Canada was issued.
 On September 21, visa services for Canadian nationals were suspended.
 On October 26, visa services in four categories were resumed.
 On November 22, 2023 e-visas for Canadian nationals in certain categories were resumed.

 High-Level Exchanges

-1. During Hon’ble Prime Minister of India Shri Narendra Modi’s visit to Canada from April 14-16, 2015, he visited Ottawa, Toronto and Vancouver; held extensive discussions with Canada’s political, business and academic leaders and also addressed a gathering of around 10,000 diaspora S friends of India.
+3. During Hon’ble Prime Minister of India Shri Narendra Modi’s visit to Canada from April 14-16, 2015, he visited Ottawa, Toronto and Vancouver; held extensive discussions with Canada’s political, business and academic leaders and also addressed a gathering of around 10,000 diaspora and friends of India.
 Several Agreements/MoUs were also signed.

-3. During COVID-19 pandemic, both Prime Ministers spoke three times telephonically and discussed, inter alia, collaborations in research S technology for vaccines, medicines supply from India, evacuation of stranded Indians and Canada’s requirement of COVID vaccine from India.
+5. During COVID-19 pandemic, both Prime Ministers spoke three times telephonically and discussed, inter alia, collaborations in research and technology for vaccines, medicine supply from India, evacuation of stranded Indians and Canada’s requirement of COVID vaccines from India.

-6. Prime Minister Justin Trudeau attended a virtual G-20 Leaders’ Summit hosted by India on November 22, 2023.
+8. Prime Minister Justin Trudeau attended a virtual G-20 Leaders’ Summit hosted by India on November 22, 2023.
+The two leaders also met briefly on the sidelines of the G-7 Summit on June 14, 2024 in Fasano (Italy).

-7. There have been other recent high-level exchanges :
+9. There have been other high-level exchanges since 2023:

-1. The Canadian Foreign Minister (FM) Mélanie Joly visited India and held India-Canada Strategic Dialogue with Hon’ble EAM on February 06, 2023.
+I. The Canadian Foreign Minister (FM) Mélanie Joly visited India and held India-Canada Strategic Dialogue with Hon’ble EAM on February 06, 2023.
 She visited India again to attend G-20 Foreign Ministers’ Meeting (March 01-02, 2023) and Raisina Dialogue (March 03, 2023).
-EAM met FM Joly in Jakarta on July 14, 2023 on the margins of 30th ASEAN Regional Forum Meeting.
+EAM met FM Joly in Jakarta on July 14, 2023 on the margins of 30th ASEAN Regional Forum Meeting and the Munich Security Conference on February 17, 2024.

-9. Mr. Scott Moe, Premier of Saskatchewan Province of Canada visited India with a trade delegation from February 26-March 03, 2023.
+XI.
+Scott Moe, Premier of Saskatchewan Province of Canada visited India with a trade delegation from February 26-March 03, 2023.
+He led a similar delegation to India from February 20-23, 2024.

 Parliamentary Exchanges